 Ronald Stanton Duman PhD

-Elizabeth Mears and House Jameson Professor of Psychiatry and Professor of Neurobiology and of Pharmacology; Director, Abraham Ribicoff Research Facilities
+Elizabeth Mears and House Jameson Professor of Psychiatry and Professor of Neurobiology; Director, Abraham Ribicoff Research Facilities

 Neuroscience Microarray Center, Yale